-Before a Members' meeting to elect Directors, the Board can appoint an nominations committee.
-The nominations committee could have only one Member, who would be called the election Officer.
-The nominations committee is responsible for
+Before a Members' meeting to elect Directors, the Board can appoint an election committee.
+The committee could have only one Member, who would be called the election Officer.
+The committee is responsible for

-- giving information about the election to the Members, including educating Members on the duties and responsibilities of the Board - finding candidates - discussing qualification issues with candidates - making sure the election follows the rules stated in the Co-op Act and the by-laws, and - supplying ballots at the Members' meeting.

-(b) Number of candidates
+- giving information about the election to the Members, including educating Members on the duties and responsibilities of the Board - finding candidates - discussing qualification issues with candidates - making sure the election follows the rules stated in the Co-op Act and the by-laws, and - supplying ballots at the Members' meeting. - (b) Number of candidates

-The nominations committee should try to have more candidates than the number of Directors to be elected.
+The Nominations Committee should try to have more candidates than the number of Directors to be elected.
 Every member should be informed that they have a right to be on the Board if they meet the qualifications, and that orientation and training will be available.